SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

     <!-- size:500px -->
     ![](visuals/RBM.png)

 1. Using formula editor replace the destination id of your deployed process.
+You will see how get your destination id in the next step.

     Through the destinations, the SAP Build Apps, can access SAP Build Process Automation service, and using the defition ID of the process, the app will be able to identify the right process.